Given the financial and societal impact of global business, there’s an urgent need to understand leadership personality.

-I think we can explore how productive narcissistic personalities help organizations and in some cases, may be an effective leadership personality for future challenges.
+I think we can explore how productive narcissistic personalities help organizations and, in some cases, may be effective leadership personalities for future challenges.

-A good book to read in order to understand this concept is Michael Maccoby in Narcissistic Leaders: Who Succeeds and Who Fails (Crown Business, 2012).
+A good book to read to understand this concept is Michael Maccoby in Narcissistic Leaders: Who Succeeds and Who Fails (Crown Business, 2012).

 “Narcissists” are driven by the need to be unique, express their creativity and achieve greatness, and they’re readily spotted in leadership positions.
 The term carries a negative connotation, but it was originally meant to be descriptive (neither good nor bad).
 A narcissist can be productive (or not) and moral (or not).
 We often misuse the term, applying it to leaders who are egocentric, greedy, self-aggrandizing, and of little benefit to their organizations and colleagues.
 A productive narcissist may be viewed as a visionary leader.

 Narcissists’ need to achieve greatness overrides everything else.
 They seldom listen to others and often show little interest in their coworkers (except those who can help them get what they want).
 Few social controls are built into their mental model of how the world works.
 They aren’t worried about conscience or losing others’ love or respect and don’t bend to peer pressure or what the public wants.